 As the founder and executive director of PRERNA, Meena Sankaran is passionate about social causes.
 A technologist and social entrepreneur by career, she has a deep desire to contribute to the wellbeing of the community and feels the need to help the underprivileged to succeed.
 That is why empowering refugees is a highly personal mission for her.
 Born and raised in India, Meena immigrated to the United States as a student.
 Through this firsthand experience, she has a comprehensive understanding of the difficulties involved in moving to a new country.
 From her many years working with refugees, Meena realized the critical need to help people who are forced to travel and move to foreign countries.
 Download a copy of our Founder‘s Story.

 Meena is the Founder and Executive Director of PRERNA and a social entrepreneur who has built several startup businesses in Silicon Valley.
 She started as an independent volunteer helping refugees in 2006 in Arizona.
 For over 10 years, she built PRERNA into a successful program by working qualitatively as the only refugee service provider in the U.S. with the intent to making refugees independent and productive through continual support over a duration of time.
-PRERNA achieved 501(c)3 status in 2015 and currently serves around 100 refugees in Silicon Valley today.
+PRERNA achieved 501(c)3 status in 2015 while kickstarting efforts in Silicon Valley.
+The non-profit currently serves around 150+ new refugees in California and supports refugees settled by PRERNA previously in Arizona, Ohio and New York.
 Download a copy of Meena’s biography.